ycpcs/cs330-fall2025/assignments/time-server.md

 - Discuss any assumptions made during the project (e.g., using `localhost` for testing).

-> Double-check that any screenshots clearly show packet details and are legible.
+> **Note:** Double-check that any screenshots clearly show packet details and are legible.